Blessed Margaret of Castello

 Forgive us when we fail to defend the least among us.

-Through the intercession of Blessed Margaret,
+Through the intercession of St. Margaret,

 Give us grace to speak up for the outcast